Florida Keys Weather

 • Drink plenty of fluids, especially water.
 Remember, alcohol and caffeine increase dehydration n Wear a hat and sunscreen

-Our subtropical weather is marked by two distinct seasons - the rainy season, part of which is hurricane season, and the dry season, part of which is windsurfing season.
+Our subtropical weather is marked by two distinct seasons - the rainy season, part of which is hurricane season, and the dry season, part of which is the windsurfing season.

-During the rainy season, May 15 to Oct.
+During the rainy season, from May 15 to Oct.
 15, Southern Florida receives 42 of its annual 53 inches of rain.

 Rainy season temperatures average highs in the high 80s and low 90s and lows in the 70s.

 A typical rainy-season day in Southern Florida starts with a hot, humid morning, followed by a hotter afternoon, clouds moving in from the east, and sometimes violent thunderstorms.